djh20/RaspberryCAN/README.md

 *Note: The project comes pre-compiled as the Raspberry Pi takes a long time to compile on it's own.*

+### Definitions
+The purpose of the [definitions](/definitions) folder is to tell the program how to understand CAN messages from different devices (mainly vehicles).
+This repo only contains one definition file (for the 2011 Nissan Leaf).
+You can create your own definition file and use it by changing the `definition` entry in the config.json file.

+Look at the [nissan-leaf-2011-ze0.js](/definitions/nissan-leaf-2011-ze0.js) definition file for some help in creating your own.

 ### My Setup
 I'm using a MCP2515 module for my CAN interface, you can find a diagram of my wiring setup [here](/extra/wiring.png).
 I used [this forum post](https://www.raspberrypi.org/forums/viewtopic.php?t=141052) to separate the 3.3v and 5v inputs (the extra pin on my diagram is the 5v input).